 4.

-a) 21.
+a).
+14 distinct.
 All “Given”, “When”, and “Then” parts of sentences translate as steps, as well as “And” steps, which are synonyms to their previous step.

 b) Scenario: Recurring reminder for individual Given a RemindMeBot in the channel General, And the date is 22nd January 2021, When I say “Remind Kerry every Monday to attend the standup”, Then RemindMeBot responds “I will remind Kerry every Monday to attend the standup beginning 2021-01-25”